 Tensile Strength Calculation

 Also known as fracture strength, this refers to the point at which the material can no longer carry any more load and breaks.
-This can be seen as the end point of a stress-strain curve, i.e. point E in Figure 3 above.
-The breaking point is also the point used for measuring total elongation
+This can be seen as the end point of a stress-strain curve, i.e. point “ε” in the yield strength diagram above.
+The breaking point is also the point used for measuring total elongation.

-The ultimate tensile strength is the maximum stress the material can withstand before it ultimately breaks under a tensile load (point D in Figure 3 above).
-Some metals will experience strain hardening after passing their yield point and will continue to deform as the stress increases to the material’s ultimate tensile strength.
-Not all materials have a well-defined ultimate tensile strength.
-This includes some plastics.
+This is the maximum stress a material can handle before it ends up breaking under a tensile load.
+Some metals will experience strain hardening after passing their yield point, and they’ll continue to deform as the stress increases until they get to the material’s ultimate tensile strength.
+Not all materials, for instance plastics, will have a well-defined ultimate tensile strength.

 Material | Yield Strength in Tension (MPa) |